Francisco0561/RealTimeObjectDetectionTrain/README.md

-# Car Detection using YOLOv5
+# Custom YOLOv5 for Car Detection using COCO Dataset
-This repository contains a project focused on fine-tuning the YOLOv5 model for car detection using the COCO dataset.
-The model has been trained on car-specific annotations and demonstrates its performance through percision, recall, and mAP metrics
-# This script is part of a project licensed under the GNU General Public License v3.0 (GPL-3.0).
+This project is a custom-trained YOLOv5 model for car detection using transfer learning with the first 10 layers frozen, trained on the COCO 2017 dataset.
+It includes scripts for converting the dataset annotations to YOLO format, training the model, and evaluating results on test images.
+This project is licensed under the GNU General Public License v3.0 (GPLv3).
-# For details, see the LICENSE file or visit https://www.gnu.org/licenses/gpl-3.0.txt

 ### Progess Tracking ( Project Milestone)
 The `project_milestone.ipynb` serves as the primary reference for this project milestone.
 It contains:
 - Dataset preparation steps